bloops-project/bloops/README.md

 Only in Russian 😔

 ## Development
-This is shitty code, I know there is no testing in it, but this is my little hackathon to get it done quickly for the holidays.
+This is shitty code, I know there is no testing in it, but this is my little hackathon to get it done quickly for the holidays

 ## 🚀 Quick start
 For CLI version make